 As a result of the dialogue with SURF and SIVON, Google developed two measures to mitigate this risk:

-- 1. a more detailed description of retention periods (in addition to the retention information provided in the Google Cloud Privacy Notice), - a manual process for super admins to ask for access to older Telemetry Data in reply to a data subject access request.
+- a description of retention periods, and - 2. a process for super admins to ask for access to older Telemetry Data in reply to a data subject access request.